-This idea won't wash, however.
-Although the presence of nectar isn't explicitly represented in the content of the dance, it does need to be represented in the content of both the dancer's and the observer's beliefstates.
-For recall that bees do not dance even for a rich source of nectar that is too far away (Gould and Gould, 1988).
+represented in the content of the dance, it does need to be represented in the content of both the dancer's and the observer's belief-states.
+For recall that bees don't dance even for a rich source of nectar that is too far away (Gould and Gould, 1988).
 The distance-information therefore needs to be integrated with the substance-information in determining the decision to dance.
 Equally, observers ignore dances indicating even rich sources of nectar if the indicated distances are too great.
 So again, the distance information derived from the dance needs to be integrated with the value information before a decision can be reached.
 So we can conclude that not only do bees have distinct information states and goal states, but that such states interact with one other in ways that are sensitive to their contents in determining behavior.
-In which case bees really do exemplify the belief/desire architecture depicted in Figure 3, construed realistically.
+In which case bees really do exemplify the belief / desire architecture depicted in figure 3, construed realistically.

 One final worry remains, however.
 Do the belief and desire states in question satisfy what Evans (1983) calls 'the Generality Constraint'?
-This is a very plausible constraint on genuine (i.e., compositionally structured) concept possession.
+This is a very plausible constraint on genuine (i.e. compositionally structured) concept possession.
 It tells us that any concept possessed by a thinker must be capable of combining appropriately with any other concept possessed by the same thinker.
-If you can think that a is F and you can think that b is G, then you must also be capable of thinking that a is G and that b is \tilde{F} .
-For these latter thoughts are built out of the very same components as the former ones, only combined together with one another differently.
+If you can think that a is F and you can think that b is G, then you must also be capable of thinking that a is G and that b is F. For these latter thoughts are built out of the very same components as the former ones, only combined together with one another differently.